-All the words to describe your “why” that can’t just live tucked on a shelf somewhere in your brain—they need to go on paper, as part of the “mood board” for your words, as I call it: your brand positioning and a big part of that is your core values.
+All the words to describe your “why” that can’t just live tucked on a shelf somewhere in your brain—they need to go on paper, as part of the “mood board” for your words.

-Today, we’ll be unpacking this part of the brand message you need to have in place before you write a website that converts.
+In this post, I’m unpacking this part of the brand message you need to have in place before you write conversion copy for your website.

 As you inch closer to writing your own website words, you may need today’s freebie to help you out a bit.
 Click below to grab your Google Docs Website Copywriting mini-template!

-These are a small set of timeless guiding principles you’ll use to be the north star as you grow, make decisions, build a culture (even if you’re just a solopreneur) and hire/choose which contractors to outsource to.
+Your core values are a small set of timeless guiding principles you’ll use to be the north star as you grow, make decisions, build a culture (even if you’re just a solopreneur) and hire/choose which contractors to outsource to.

-You cannot just conjure your core values—you can only discover the ones that are already there.
+You cannot just Harry Potter-wand ~conjure~ your core values—you can only discover the ones that are already there.

 In Traction, Gino Wickman says “core values already exist within your organization—they’ve just been lost in the day to day chaos.”